Elmoumen202a/About-Me/README.md

 ## About Me

-- 🐍 Python enthusiast, HTML & CSS aficionado
+- 🐍 Python enthusiast, HTML & CSS
-- 🌱 Learning JavaScript, SQL, Django, Dart, and more
+- 🌱 Learning JavaScript, React, SQL, Django, Dart, and more
 - 🎨 Crafting pixel-perfect designs with Figma
 - 💻 Living the VS Code life
 - 🚀 Always excited to explore new language and technologies